 Thresher brings decades of executive business development, strategy and operations leadership.
 He has worked in high-level executive and sales roles across multiple healthcare sectors, including vice president of strategic growth and development for a major rehabilitation provider.

 Thresher is a proud graduate of the U.S. Military Academy in West Point where he graduated with a Bachelor of Science in Engineering Management.
 A distinguished honor graduate of the U.S. Army Flight School, he served as a senior army aviator, instructor pilot and instrument flight examiner.
 He earned several military awards and service medals, including a Bronze Star.
 He continues to serve with the Texas Army National Guard.

 Mark E. Whitley

+Mark E. Whitley is responsible for network asset development and referral management for the hospitals and outpatient centers of Medical City Healthcare.
 He began his career with HCA in 2005 as the vice president of the Outpatient Services Group.
-In that role, he was responsible for all Medical City Healthcare outpatient development, including acquisitions and the development of new ambulatory surgery centers, imaging centers, and oncology centers.
-Prior to joining HCA, he worked for nine years as a healthcare management consultant with Arthur Andersen and Ernest & Young and one year at Tenet Health System in outpatient development.
+In that role, he was responsible for all of the North Texas Division’s outpatient development, including acquisitions and the development of new ambulatory surgery centers, imaging centers and oncology centers.
+Prior to joining HCA, he worked for nine years as a healthcare management consultant with Arthur Andersen and Ernst & Young and spent one year at Tenet Healthcare in outpatient development.

-Whitley earned his bachelor’s degree in finance and management from The University of Texas at Austin and his master’s degree in health administration from Trinity University in San Antonio, Texas.
+Whitley earned his Bachelor of Business Administration in finance and management from The University of Texas at Austin and his Master of Science in healthcare administration from Trinity University in San Antonio, Texas.